a1k89/debian-django-roadmap/README.md

 sudo usermod -aG sudo a1
 ```

-On a local machine:
+Local machine:
 ```
-ssh-copy-id a1@domain
+ssh-copy-id a1@example.com
 sudo mcedit /ssh/ssh_config
-Host server_host
+Host example.com
-Hosname demo
+Hostname example
 User a1
 Port 2022
 ```

-2. Connect to server via key
+2. Connect to server via key and then:
 ```
 sudo mcedit /etc/ssh/sshd_config
 PermitRootLogin no
 PasswordAuthentication no
 Port 2022
+sudo service ssh restart
 ```
+Now we may connect to server via `ssh example` withoud password and we are ready to step3.